refiscoding/cuddly-computing/README.md

 # Cuddly Computing Demo

-Cuddly Computing Demo is a free and open-sourced Bootstrap themed Angular 9 starter project.
+Cuddly Computing Demo is a free and open-sourced Angular 9 starter project.

 Cuddly Computing Demo comes with a base implementation of navigation and layouts.